 1/2 pound our homemade breakfast sausage

 Black Pepper to taste – most breakfast gravies go heavy on the black pepper.

 - Take Lard/Butter out of the freezer and grate on large holes of the grater.
 Put back into freezer until needed.

 - In a medium size mixing bowl, sift all the dry ingredients together.
 This makes for a very light/fluffy biscuit, it’s worth the extra step.

 - Cut the lard/butter mixture into the dry mixture until incorporated.
 Do this step quickly as to not let the lard/butter start melting.
 You want it to keep cold.

 - Lightly flour(almond) your work area and place dough on top.
-Lightly pat it out into rectangular shape, about 1 inch high.
+Lightly pat it out into a rectangular shape, about 1.5 inches high.